Magda Szubanski

 Magda Szubanski – Our Patron

 Magda Szubanski has been famous for making Australia laugh for over three decades.
 She has been named the “Most Talked about Person of 2017” following what many have called her ‘crucial role’ in the complex and difficult 2017 Same-Sex Marriage Survey.
-She is patron of Twenty10, an ambassador for the Pinnacle Foundation and also volunteered for the Orlando Victims’ Fundraiser concerts in Melbourne and Sydney.
+She is the patron of Twenty10, an ambassador for the Pinnacle Foundation and also volunteered for the Orlando Victims’ Fundraiser concerts in Melbourne and Sydney.

 After early training with the ABC-TV cult show D-Generation, Magda shot to fame in 1989 in response to the huge variety of comic characters she created.
 For over thirty years Magda has survived and thrived at the top of the show business tree- a notoriously fickle and competitive industry.
 For three decades she has been a household name as one of Australia’s most loved and respected actors, writers and producers.